 - Positioning Classes

-What’s more is that as part of their schooling, radiology workers are required to gain clinical experience either on campus or in medical facilities such as the ER, morgue or operating room.
+What’s more is that as part of their schooling, radiology techs are required to gain clinical experience either on campus or in medical facilities such as the ER, morgue or operating room.
 As with any career in the medical field, it takes blood, sweat and tears to break into this profession.

 Glorified Button Pushers

-When it comes to understanding the job of someone who works in radiology, it’s a common misperception that the job is nothing more than pushing a couple of buttons and taking fancy pictures.
+When it comes to understanding the job of someone who works in radiology, it’s a common misconception that the job is nothing more than pushing a couple of buttons and taking fancy pictures.
 You wish that was all it took!
-Radiology technicians have to learn how to operate x-ray equipment, both fixed and portable, accurately position patients for x-rays, develop x-ray photos, do sonograms, MRIs, CAT scans, CT scans and more, all with a smile on their face.
+Radiology technologists have to learn how to operate x-ray equipment, both fixed and portable, accurately position patients for x-rays, develop x-ray photos, do sonograms, MRIs, CAT scans, CT scans and more, all with a smile on their face.

 I’ll Never Tell